HazemAM/mezzo-tracker/README.md

   - Interactive lyrics UI
   - Swipe down on the seek bar to jump between lyric lines
   - LRCLib support for songs without lyrics on your server
-- Queue system with song reordering
+- Queue system
   - Swipe on a song anywhere to add it to the queue, swipe in the queue to remove it
+  - Reorder songs in the queue
+- Search
+  - Universal search across your entire library, with a top result to jump to
+  - Search only in parts of your library, or search directly in a playlist or album
 - Lossless audio streaming
 - Scrobbling to server
 - Transcoding settings
 - AirPlay 2 support
 - Gapless playback
+- Caching for songs
 - Light & dark mode support

 ## Planned features

 - Shuffle & repeat modes
-- Search & filtering
 - Downloading for offline playback
 - Playlist management
+- Filtering in library
 - Siri & Spotlight integration
 - Recommendations
 - macOS & tvOS apps